Radio Frequency Fingerprinting via Deep Learning: Challenges and Opportunities: Data Collection, Pre-processing, and Training

 \textbf{Feature Normalization.} Wireless data is inherently dynamic and subject to time-varying channel conditions, hardware imperfections, and noise, all of which can introduce power fluctuations and scaling issues in the received data.
 Given that \ac{DL} models are scale-sensitive, these inconsistencies, if not addressed, can negatively affect the models' learning and generalization.
-Moreover, different feature scales within the wireless data can also affect the model performance.
-For example, when training \ac{DL} models using BPSK modulated raw IQ data, the difference in scale between the I and Q components could potentially cause the model to assign greater weight to the I component, given its larger range compared to the Q component.
-As a result of this bias, the model may quickly converge to a solution based primarily on the magnitude of the I component for device identification.
-By equalizing all wireless data feature ranges (normalization), \ac{DL} models can correctly capture the underlying pattern of the data distribution and reduce potential biases towards features with large scale.
-This approach accelerates model convergence, stabilizes neural networks, enhances model generalization capabilities, and ultimately improves the performance of DL models for identification.
+For example, when training with raw IQ data, significant scale differences between the I and Q components may lead the model to assign greater weight to the component with a larger scale, resulting in a scale-dependent solution for device identification.
+By equalizing all wireless data feature ranges (normalization), \ac{DL} models can correctly capture the underlying pattern of the data distribution and reduce potential biases towards signal power or feature scale.